Introduction

 Ethical Considerations

-Third-party funding raises several ethical issues:
+Third-party funding raises several ethical issues that legal practitioners must handle carefully:

 Conditional Fee Agreements (CFAs)